 After you’ve washed the car, try this simple trick: Get a plastic sandwich bag and put your hand inside it, and then run your hand all over the surface of your car.
 The plastic bag enhances the sensitivity of your hand, allowing you to feel those tiny, tiny contaminants that you may not be able to detect otherwise.
 This will give you a clear sense of where contaminants are located along the exterior of your vehicle.

 Now you will need to get some detailing clay; you can find a number of options at your local auto shop, like Sonus SFX Ultra-Fine Detailing Clay and Meguiars Professional Detailing Clay.
+Detailing clay is a crucial component of the car paint restoration process.
 This magical stuff can remove contaminants in a way that does not harm your paint, and it works best in conjunction with some clay lubricant (also available at your auto shop).
 Be sure to follow the directions provided.

 Repair the paint – Now you should inspect your car for signs of paint damage, like scratches.
 If you have a minor scratch that affects only the clear coat, then you can fix it with some rubbing compound, available at any auto shop.